 If you plan to add a pool, which can be a lifesaver in California summers, then you’ll need to determine the type of water feature you want.
 If you need something able to accommodate your child’s friends coming over to splash around or if you want something more convenient to swimming laps.
-Depending on the size and depth, your custom pool could range from $30,000 to $300,000.
+Depending on the size and depth, your custom pool could range from $30,000 to $300,000 (or a lot more for high end water features).
 An added feature that could make the cost to build a custom home more enjoyable when you are floating in the cool waters.

 Permits (CA permits are ridiculously expensive)

 The most unenjoyable aspect of building a custom home is the outrageous cost of permits.
 California is notorious for their high permit fees and long wait periods.
 However, much of this is based on the municipality in which you choose to build your home.
 It’s worthwhile to talk to property management companies and find out what they recommend for the best locations to build and with the lowest associated fees.
 Some areas may charge as low as $1200 to as high as $80,000 for your permits.
 Therefore, speak to a qualified custom home builder and get their recommendations.